Zander-Snow-Sigma/personal_sale_tracker/README.md

 ### How it works

 #### Pipeline
 This pipeline acts as more of a web scraper that extracts data from an api and different web pages.
-This is then loaded into a database for short term storage (see [Storage](#Storage)).
+This is then loaded into a database (see [Storage](#Storage)).
 This is triggers every time a user makes a POST request to the API (i.e. adding a product/deleting a subscription).

 #### Storage